ericpopivker/.NET-Fiddle-Language-Template/README.md

 Name like NemerleScript - consists of language and project type.
 Some languages like C#, VB.NET may support Console/Script/MVC, while others only Script - like F#, Nemerle.

-For Web Framworks like NancyFX it would be:
+For Web Framwork like NancyFX you would be: